This year I'm refusing to let go. Luka stays.

 It feels like yesterday that I was crying like a baby in front of my CRT after Zizou’s farewell game... but that was 2006, and in the 18 years that have passed since then, I haven’t seen another Real Madrid legend retire at the club.
 For some reason or another, everyone always leaves and ends up saying goodbye elsewhere.

 Well, not everyone!
-And it might sound silly, but today FC 24 got way more important to me—In the same way that PES 6 is.
+And it might sound silly, but today FC 24 got way more important to me; in the same way that PES 6 is.

-It occurred to me that this year could be last time that the old Bernabéu shows up in a new video game... so I went to sleep last night unhingedly imagining some sort of tribute to the Real Madrid players that became icons in my career saves—ever since becoming addicted to manager modes with PES 4 and FIFA 2004.
+It occurred to me that this year could be last time that the old Bernabéu shows up in a new video game... so I went to sleep last night unhingedly imagining some sort of tribute to the Real Madrid players that became icons in my career saves, ever since becoming addicted to manager modes with PES 4 and FIFA 2004.

 A list with this bunch, more or less: